NIRALUser/NeuroRuler/README.md

 Developers contributing to the repository should clone the repository. `gui.py` and `cli.py` will then import from the local repository and reflect changes made to the codebase.

-**Note**: Cloning (but not installing via pip) will use ~2G because of the large test data files in [data/](https://github.com/NIRALUser/NeuroRuler/tree/main/data).
-You can avoid this with `git clone https://github.com/NIRALUser/NeuroRuler.git --depth=1 --no-single-branch`.

 Developers should also run `pip install -r requirements.txt` to install additional development dependencies and `pre-commit install` to install pre-commit git hooks.

+**Note**: Cloning (but not installing via pip) will use ~2G because of the large data files in [data/](https://github.com/NIRALUser/NeuroRuler/tree/main/data) used in our unit tests.
+You can mitigate this with `git clone https://github.com/NIRALUser/NeuroRuler.git --depth=1 --no-single-branch`.
+If you don't need to run those tests, you should run `rm -r data && echo "data/" >> .gitignore`.
+Then, when running tests locally, use pytest's `--ignore` flag to ignore tests that use files in `data/`.

 ## Run GUI